What is an ulcer?

 - Perforation: Sometimes a hole has worn through the wall of the stomach or duodenum, and bacteria and partially digested food can spill through the opening into the sterile abdominal cavity (peritoneum).

 - Narrowing and obstruction: Ulcers located at the end of the stomach (where the duodenum is attached) can cause swelling and scarring, which can narrow or close the intestinal opening.

 Stomach and Duodenal Ulcers | Diagnosis & Treatments

-How we diagnose stomach and duodenal ulcers
+How do we diagnose stomach and duodenal ulcers?

 Treatment differs depending on the cause of your child's ulcer, so it is crucial to correctly diagnose ulcer disease and H. pylori before starting treatment.
 Therefore, our specialists take care in conducting a complete medical history and physical examination of your child.